 The Chevy Colorado is a smaller truck made by General Motors and was the replacement for the S-10 so I did not expect it to have much towing capacity attached to it but I was surprised at some of the data I uncovered.

-I compiled a list of the different model years for the Colorado's and gathered information from the owner's manuals in an easy to digest format.
+I compiled a list of the different model years for these trucks and gathered information from the owner's manuals in an easy to digest format.
 I hope it helps!

 Overview of the Data For the Colorado:

 Engine Choices: There were many different engines used throughout the truck's lifespan and it had a significant impact on some model years but less on others.
 The 2015-2021 models for example, had two engine options and a maximum capacity of 1,500-3,500 pounds between the two engines.